 You want to focus on your core competence — business development, but repetitive and unproductive tasks keep you busy all through the day.

 If any of these sounds relatable, it’s high time you consider white label reselling as your go-to strategy.

 What is White Label Reselling?

 White labeling is no longer a new concept.
 These days, businesses don’t shy away from deploying the products and services delivered by another company under their own brand name.
 It offers many benefits, the most obvious one being that you don’t have to design solutions from scratch.

 You can see it happening everywhere.
 At grocery stores, you may see foodstuff and cereals being sold under their brand name.
 These stores aren’t usually in the production business.
 All they do is source this stuff from another company, rebrand them and offer it to their customers as their product.

 Move over tangible products, a significant share of global white-labeling business comprises online services such as digital marketing, web designing, and content marketing.
 We also term it as white label marketing.

-According to the 2015 Marketing Technology Strategy survey, the businesses’ top four marketing technologies were email marketing, social media marketing, marketing analysis, and CRM/sales automation, respectively.
+According to the 2015 Marketing Technology Strategy survey, the businesses’ top four marketing technologies were email marketing, social media marketing, marketing analysis, and sales automation, respectively.

 White label marketing is not limited to SEO, PPC, social, inbound, and email marketing.
 It also includes several other services such as web development and design, mobile app development, videography, video marketing, professional photography, social media creatives, and print advertising.